Cunt Toward Enemy

 “Please be quiet.
 I’m trying to concentrate.”

 “Maybe I lied.
 Maybe I went small and cozy.
-Packed it so you’ll survive.”
+Packed it so you’ll survive.
+So you can be like me.”

 “I made the interior extra nice for you.
 I didn’t want you to have a hard time in front of all these people.”